ProfKaltenberg/git-github-fundamentals-mnath123/Markdown_practice_Moumita.md

    2. Installing and opening Jupyter notebook
    3. Documenting and editing in Python scripts

-**I am still confused with:** the fundamentals and specifics of GitHub
+**I am still confused with:** the fundamentals and specifics of GitHub, specifically branches and issues

 ![nervous_gif](https://media.giphy.com/media/13Cmju3maIjStW/giphy.gif)